 If you suspect your guinea pig has a lice infestation, also called pediculosis, you should seek medical attention from your exotic pet veterinarian immediately.
 Your vet can diagnose your guinea pig with lice and treat it safely and appropriately.
 Do not attempt to buy over-the-counter medication from a drug store or pet store to treat rodent lice.
 Human lice treatments are far too strong for a small rodent and pet store treatments can be dangerous in their own right, causing seizures or simply not working.
 It's much safer to have your vet use a medication that is dosed appropriately and documented for use in a guinea pig.

-After your cavy has received an effective treatment and before returning it to the cage, thoroughly clean and wash the cage, dishes, and any of it's toys with water and some mild dish detergent.
+After your pet has received effective treatment and before returning it to the cage, thoroughly clean and wash the cage, dishes, and any of its toys with water and some mild dish detergent.
 Be sure to rinse all the soap off before putting fresh bedding in.
 Throw out any old bedding and food that could have been previously infected with lice and freeze any remaining materials to kill any remaining lice that may be hiding out in it.

 Lice are species specific so no, you cannot get lice from your pet guinea pig.
 This means that humans get human lice, mice get mouse lice, guinea pigs get guinea pig lice, and so on.
 You don't need to worry about you or your child getting lice from your pet guinea pig or any other pet for that matter.
 If a louse jumps on you, it won't bite you and it cannot survive from living off your scalp.